EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-bc.md

 Proxy caching is the most common configuration for shared caching.
-A proxy cache is either explicitly configured by a client, discovered as a result of being automatically configured, or interposed automatically by an on-path network entity (this latter case being called a transparent proxy).
+A proxy cache is either explicitly configured by a client, discovered as a result of being automatically configured.
+Network operators or other on-path network entities can also interpose a transparent caching proxy, which removes the requirement for discovery or configuration.

 HTTPS [RFC2818] prevents the use of proxies by creating an authenticated end-to-end connection to the origin server or its gateway that is authenticated.
 This provides a critical protection against man-in-the-middle attacks, but it also prevents the proxy from acting as a shared cache.

-Thus, clients use the CONNECT pseudo-method (Section 4.3.6 of [RFC7231]) with any explicitly configured proxies to create an end-to-end tunnel and will refuse to send a query for an `https` URI to a proxy.
+Clients do not direct queries for `https` URIs to proxies.
+Clients configured with a proxy use the CONNECT pseudo-method (Section 4.3.6 of [RFC7231]) with any explicitly configured or discovered proxies to create an end-to-end tunnel.
+Transparent proxies are unable to intercept connections that are protected with TLS.

-This document describes a method for conditionally delegating the hosting of secure content to the same server.
-This delegation allows a client to send a request for an `https` resource via a proxy rather than insisting on an end-to-end TLS connection.
-This enables shared caching for a limited set of `https` resources, as selected by the server.
+This document describes a method that enables shared caching for a limited set of `https` resources, as selected by the server.
+The server conditionally delegates the hosting of secure content to itself.
+This delegation includes a marker that signals permission for a client to send a request for an `https` resource via a proxy rather than insisting on an end-to-end TLS connection.

 ## Notational Conventions